Northern line

 For most of its length the Northern line is a deep tube line.
 (Note: A "tube" railway is an underground railway constructed in a cylindrical tunnel by the use of a tunnelling shield, usually deep below ground level.)
 The portion between and opened in 1890 and is the oldest section of deep-level tube line on the network.
 Nearly 340 million passenger journeys were recorded in 2019 on the Northern line, making it the busiest on the Underground, although this is distorted due to having two branches within Central London, both of which are less busy than the core sections of other lines.
 Despite the line's name, it has 18 of the system's 31 stations south of the River Thames.
 There are 52 stations in total on the line, of which 38 have platforms below ground.

 The line's structure of two northern branches (one with a further short branch), two central branches, and two southern branches reflects its complicated history.
 The core of the line, including the two central branches and the beginnings of the two northern branches, was constructed by two companies, the City and South London Railway and the Charing Cross, Euston and Hampstead Railway, in the 1890s and 1900s.
 The companies came under the same ownership in 1913, and were physically connected and operationally merged in the 1920s, while at the same time extensions to Edgware and Morden were completed.

-In the 1930s and 1940s the Northern line took over and electrified the London and North Eastern Railway branches to Mill Hill East and High Barnet.
+In the 1930s and 1940s the Northern line took over and electrified the London and North Eastern Railway branches from Highgate to Mill Hill East and High Barnet, which were built as part of the Edgware, Highgate and London Railway.
 This was the final extension of the line for eight decades, though between the 1930s and 1970s the Northern City Line was branded and operated as part of the Northern line despite being disconnected from the rest of the line.
 The most recent extension, a second southern branch from Kennington to Battersea, opened on 20 September 2021.
 There are proposals to split the line into two lines.